theNashman/OPTRE-Frankfurt/README.md

 Arma 3 Operation Trebuchet mission

 This is a quick mission for the Operation Trebuchet mod for Arma 3.
+It focuses on stealth and speed.

 Mode: Singleplayer (MP support on the way)
+Mission Length: 30 - 45 minutes
 Required Addons:

     1. CBA